Skip to main content

 Cladosporium

-Common on window sills, bathrooms, and HVAC systems.
-Unusual among molds because it can grow in cooler temperatures.
+Common on window sills, bathrooms, and HVAC condensate pans.
+Unusual among molds because it grows in cooler temperatures.
+The home-side pattern: window sills in a humid bedroom; the half-inch of standing water in the air-handler condensate pan.

 Common reactions: